indiser/100DaysPython/Readme.md

 ✅ **Data Processing** - Can analyze CSV data with Pandas
 ✅ **File Management** - Can handle TXT, CSV, JSON files
 ✅ **Game Development** - Can create 2D games with Turtle
+✅ **HTML/CSS** - Can build static websites with proper structure and styling
 ✅ **Error Handling** - Can write robust, error-resistant code
 ✅ **OOP Design** - Can structure large projects with classes
 ✅ **Version Control** - Can manage code with environment variables